itamarc/action-itemplate-ghpages/README.md

     - uses: actions/checkout@v2
     with:
       # The branch where the templates are stored
-      # (if not present, uses the default branch)
+      # (if not present, uses the 'master' branch)
+      # (recomended: use the same branch configured to be used in GH Pages)
       ref: gh-pages
     - uses: itamarc/action-itemplate-ghpages@v1
       with:
         # The relative path to the folder that contains your site's templates (required)
         templates_folder: docs/templates
+        # Allow the templates to be stored in subfolders under templates_folder (not required, default 'false').
+        # The output folders tree will map the input.
+        allow_templates_subfolders: 'false'
         # The relative path to the folder that contains your site's snippets, if any (not required)
+        # If this is set and allow_templates_subfolders is true, can't be inside de templates tree.
-        snippets_folder: docs/templates/snippets
+        snippets_folder: docs/snippets
         # Branch name for storing github pages (required)
         pages_branch: gh-pages
         # Name of the output folder where generated html will be stored (required)